Equitable Routing--Rethinking the Multiple Traveling Salesman Problem: Introduction

 The Gini coefficient $\mathrm{GC}$ takes a value of $1$ when the vector is most unfair (i.e., exactly one element is non-zero) and a value of $0$ when all elements are equal.
 Since $\bm{l}$ is a non-negative vector, $\mathrm{GC}$ is always bounded within $[0, 1]$.
+We note that the definition of the Gini coefficient in Eq. \eqref{eq:gi} differs from some standard formulations in the literature by a scaling factor.
+This normalization is chosen so that $\mathrm{GC}(\bm l) \in [0,1]$ for any non-negative vector $\bm l$, which is convenient for directly parameterizing fairness levels.
+Since all such definitions are equivalent up to scaling, this choice does not affect any of the results presented in the article.
 Similarly, the Jain et al. index for $\bm{l}$ is given by:

 The Jain index $\mathrm{JI}$ takes a value of $1/m$ when exactly one element is non-zero and $1$ when all elements are equal.
 Like the Gini coefficient, $\mathrm{JI}$ is bounded, with its range being $[1/m, 1]$.
-Throughout this article, we will use these metrics to evaluate the fairness in the tour length distributions for the different MTSP formulations.
+Throughout this article, we use these metrics to evaluate fairness in the tour-length distributions across different MTSP formulations.